Implementation of Monte-Carlo transport in the general relativistic SpEC code: Code tests

 We begin with a test that is quite simple for a Monte-Carlo algorithm, yet very inaccurate when using the coupled two-moments/Monte-Carlo methods that we proposed in~\cite{Foucart:2017mbt}.
 We consider a ball of unit radius with $\kappa_a=\kappa_s=0$ and a constant emissivity $\eta$ inside the ball.
 We emit packets isotropically {\it in a boosted reference frame} with velocity $v/c=0,0.1,0.5,0.9$ along the x-axis.
 If $\theta$ is the angle between the direction of propagation of a packet and the x-axis in the simulation frame, $\theta'$ the same angle within the boosted emission frame, and all neutrinos have energy $\nu'$ in the emission frame, then \beqn \cos\theta' &=& \Gamma \frac{\cos\theta-v}{\sqrt{\sin^2\theta+\Gamma^2(\cos\theta-v)^2}}\\ \nu' &=& \nu \Gamma (1-v\cos\theta)\\ \Gamma &=& \frac{1}{\sqrt{1-v^2}} \eeqn with $\nu$ the energy of neutrinos in the simulation frame.
 The distribution function of neutrinos as a function of $\cos\theta$ is \beq f(\cos\theta) = f(\cos\theta') \frac{d\cos\theta'}{d\cos\theta} = \frac{1}{2} \frac{d\cos\theta'}{d\cos\theta} \eeq as $f(\cos\theta')=1/2$ for isotropic emission.
 From there, we can calculate any projection of the neutrino distribution function.
 In Fig.~\ref{fig:EmittingSphereAngle}, we compare numerical results and theoretical predictions for the normalized distribution of energy as a function of $\theta$.
 Theoretically, we expect \beq g(\cos\theta) \propto \nu f(\cos\theta) = \frac{1}{2} \left(\frac{d\cos\theta'}{d\cos\theta}\right) \frac{\nu'}{\Gamma(1-v\cos\theta)}. \eeq Fig.~\ref{fig:EmittingSphereAngle} shows $g(\cos\theta)$, with the results binned in $80$ equal intervals in $\cos\theta$.
 Each simulation includes $\sim 10^5$ packets.
 We see that the numerical results closely match the theoretical distribution function.

-We can go farther than this qualitative comparison and actually compare the observed errors with the expected sampling noise in our simulations.
+We can go further and actually compare the observed errors with the expected sampling noise in our simulations.
 If a bin is filled with $N_b$ packets, the relative statistical error should be $\sim N_b^{-1/2}$ (at 1-$\sigma$).
 In Fig.~\ref{fig:EmittingSphereError}, we show the distribution of statistical errors for the 320 bins available to us (80 bins $\times$ 4 simulations), normalized to their expected 1-$\sigma$ errors.
 We see that the resulting distribution of errors is reasonably close to the expected Gaussian.

-Overall, we thus find that special relativistic beaming is well captured by our algorithm.
-In~\cite{Foucart:2017mbt}, a very similar test case led to unphysical behavior in the region behind the emitting sphere when using Monte-Carlo methods to close the approximate two-moment equations for radiation transport.
-This was most likely due to the Monte-Carlo and moment solutions diverging and becoming inconsistent.
-In contrast, this problem is relatively trivial for our pure Monte-Carlo algorithm: it tests the transformation between a moving emission frame and the simulation frame as well as the amplitude of shot noise in the simulations, but not much else.